yianoohh0/QUARCS_stellarium-web-engine/doc/cla/sign-cla.md

     * `<git_email>`: git committer email **(use `git config user.email` to see it)**
     * `<login>`: your GitHub login

-3. A Stellarium Web Team member will verify and accept your Pull Request.
+3. A QUARCS_Stellarium Web Team member will verify and accept your Pull Request.
 You can make other pull requests, but we won't be able to merge them until your CLA signature is merged.

-## If you don't have a github account
+## If you don't have a Github account

 If you cannot submit your signature using a pull request, you may alternatively print the CLA, complete it, sign it, scan it and send it by email to quarcs@qhyccd.com.
-In that case someone from the Stellarium Web team will make the pull request on your behalf.
+In that case someone from the QUARCS_Stellarium Web team will make the pull request on your behalf.

-* Printable QUARCS_Stellarium Web CCLA v1.0 https://raw.githubusercontent.com/Stellarium/stellarium-web-engine/master/doc/cla/ccla-1.0.pdf
+* Printable QUARCS_Stellarium Web CCLA v1.0 https://github.com/QHYCCD-QUARCS/QUARCS_stellarium-web-engine/blob/master/doc/cla/ccla-1.0.pdf
-* Printable QUARCS_Stellarium Web ICLA v1.0 https://raw.githubusercontent.com/Stellarium/stellarium-web-engine/master/doc/cla/icla-1.0.pdf
+* Printable QUARCS_Stellarium Web ICLA v1.0 https://github.com/QHYCCD-QUARCS/QUARCS_stellarium-web-engine/blob/master/doc/cla/icla-1.0.pdf

 # FAQ

 ## Why do I need to accept a CLA ?

-The goal of having a Contributor License Agreement for Stellarium Web is to:
+The goal of having a Contributor License Agreement for QUARCS_Stellarium Web is to:

 * clearly define the terms under which intellectual property (patches, pull requests, etc.) have been contributed to the QUARCS_Stellarium Web project